realm/unity-examples/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md

 Run the game, and after you've clicked the capsule a couple of times with or without Shift and Control, have a look at the result.
 The following screenshot shows the Windows registry which is where the `PlayerPrefs` get saved.

 The location when using our example project is `HKEY_CURRENT_USER\SOFTWARE\Unity\UnityEditor\MongoDB Inc.\UnityPersistenceExample` and as you can see, our JSON is right there, saved in plain text.
-This is also one of the big downsides to keep in mind when using `PlayerPrefs`: Data is not safe and can easily be edited.
+This is also one of the big downsides to keep in mind when using `PlayerPrefs`: Data is not safe and can easily be edited when saved in plain text.
+Watch out for our future tutorial on encryption, which is one option to improve the safety of your data.

 <img src="images/06_json_in_registry.jpg" alt="JSON in registry"/>

 ## Conclusion